Forming a Shadow Cast

 Finding enough people to put together a cast can be tricky, but it's just a matter of knowing where to look.
-The Repo!
-Boards are usually a good place to start.
-A lot of casts began by posting a thread on the "Starting a Cast" section of the boards asking if there is anyone in the area who might be interested in starting a cast together.
+The Repo Cast Network is usually a good place to start.
 Be sure to check if there is already one forming in your town (you can also do this by checking the In the Works section of this website).
 Other places you might want to hit up: schools/ theatre groups / film geeks/ people from the counter culture/ social media sites or even friends of friends!

 How do I determine who is suitable for my cast?

 Always remember this: it is one thing for someone to say that they want to be part of a shadow cast.
 It is a completely different ball game when you are actually working full swing to bring this hypothetical idea to life.
 There is a lot of work, time, and money that is involved with shadow casting and everyone must be able to give 110% in order for it to work.
 Usually those who stick around for the majority of rehearsals, play nice with others and are willing to help out in whatever capacity to get the show off the ground is potentially a dedicated cast member that you definitely should keep around.

 Do I need to have a theatre background in order to be part of a cast?